 type $1$2

-as a replacement to drop all those frames in between.
+as a replacement to drop all those frames in between, and press Return.

 Behold the result of our work.
-Try unchecking the checkboxes next to each transform and clicking Apply.
+Try unchecking the checkboxes next to each transform.
 This is what we started with.
 Check them back again.
-The flamegraph got (subjectively) much more revealing.
+The flamegraph got much more revealing.

 The live transforms are great for ad-hoc exploring, but unfortunately, you can't